ania221B/cupcake-factory/README.md

 # About

-SPA for a fake cake shop built using React.js, React Router DOM and Suspense API.
+SPA for a fictional cake shop built using React.js, React Router DOM and Suspense API.
 This project is a complete rebuild of a website I made based on a template found online a while back.
 Instead of finishing that older version, I used what I’ve learned since then to recreate it as a fully functioning single-page app using React.
 Text content for the website was generated using ChatGPT by OpenAI.